locka99/cpp-to-rust-book/porting_from_cpp/class_member_initialisation.md

 This is obviously a lot easier to read and ensures that if we have multiple constructors that we don't have to initialize members if the default value will do.

+However what is not so nice is that initialisation is spread all over the place in the code.
+Some of it may be in a header file, some in the constructor.
+Nothing is very clear at all.

 ## How Rust helps

 You MUST initialise all members of a struct.
-If your code does not initialise a struct you will get a compiler error.
+You CANNOT forget to initialise anything or it becomes a compiler error.
+This always means fields in structs are in an initialised state.

-This will not compile:
+So this will not compile:

 ```rust
 struct Alphabet {